ikuhamada/state-doc/manual_legacy.rst

 .. warning::
 	This page is under construction

-Aside from the free format, the current STATE code can also read the legacy fixed input format.
+The current STATE code can also read an input file in the legacy fixed format.
 Here is an example of a CO molecule in a small box with the Gamma-point sampling::

   0  0  0  0  0  0                      : dummy line (6 integers)